 We provide services in connection with off-balance sheet loans, including account maintenance, collection and payment processing from user and distributions to certain institutional funding partners.
-Prior to November 2019, we were obligated to compensate the funding partners for the principal and interest repayment of loans in the event of a user default.
-We also provide full interest repayment according to the terms of the loan in the event that a user makes an early repayment of the loan to the funding partners.
-Therefore, we effectively provide guarantees to the funding partners against the credit risk and prepayment risk.
-See "Notes to Consolidated Financial Statements - Note 2 Significant Accounting Policies-Guarantee derivatives".
-Since November 2019, we ceased to compensate interest repayment under the original terms of the loans to institutional funding partners in the event that borrowers repay their loans early.
-Therefore, according to relevant financial guarantee contracts with certain institutional funding partners, the guarantee provided by us is solely for the purpose of reimbursing them in the event that the borrowers fail to satisfy their required payment obligations.
-See "Notes to Consolidated Financial Statements - Note 2 Significant Accounting Policies-Guarantee receivables and liabilities".
+According to relevant financial guarantee contracts with certain institutional funding partners, the guarantee provided by us is solely for the purpose of reimbursing them in the event that the borrowers fail to satisfy their required payment obligations.
+See "Notes to Consolidated Financial Statements - Note 2 Significant Accounting Policies-Guarantee receivables and liabilities."